qgis/QGIS-Documentation/docs/developers_guide/qtcreator.rst

 QtCreator will parse the project and you will be prompted for a build location and options in the :guilabel:`Configure Project` dialog.

-Since we want QGIS to have debugging capabilities then we'll enable only the debug entry and fill it with our build location:
+Since we want QGIS to have debugging capabilities we will only enable the debug entry and fill it with our build location:

 #.
 Check |checkbox| :guilabel:`Select all kits` enabling the :guilabel:`Desktop`
    entry
 #.
-Uncheck all but |checkbox| :guilabel:`Debug` sub item
+Uncheck all but the |checkbox| :guilabel:`Debug` sub item
 #.
 Fill the path with the build directory.
 For our purpose, we create a
-   specific build dir for QtCreator to work in under:
+   specific build dir for QtCreator:

    .. code-block:: bash